 — Updating our online media catalog, with relevant and current media

-— Outreach to schools and programs to assist in setting up more programs around the Bay Area (via phone calls, e-mail, mailings, and scheduling in-person meetings)
+— Outreach to schools, libraries, community centers, afterschool and summer programs to assist in setting up more programs around the Bay Area

 — Contributing to the promotion of About-Face’s work and mission in the community